![]() |

 One thing we can notice here is that the matrix \( {\bf K} \) is symmetric which means there will be opportunity to save time later in the implementation.

 We are almost at the place where we can start the implementation, but still, you may ask how computers can handle the integral terms.
 Of course, we will not ask computers to calculate the integrals directly in an infinite sense, instead it is done using quadrature which is in a finite sense and commonly used in finite element method.
-In order word, the integrals are approximated by the sum of a set of points on each element along with their weights as follows
+In other word, the integrals are approximated by the sum of a set of points on each element along with their weights as follows

 \[ \begin{align} K_{ij}^e &= \int_{\Omega^e} \nabla \phi_i \cdot \nabla \phi_j \approx \sum_q \nabla \phi_i \left( {\bf x}_q \right) \cdot \nabla \phi_j \left( {\bf x}_q \right) W_q \left\|\mathbf{J}_{g}^{e}\right\| \label{eqn_stiffness}, \\ F_i^e &= \int_{\Omega^e} \phi_i f \approx \sum_q \phi_i \left( {\bf x}_q \right) f \left( {\bf x}_q \right) W_q \left\|\mathbf{J}_{g}^{e}\right\|, \end{align} \]